 Prepping the spice paste

 Let cool.
-Add turmeric powder and 1 tbsp water.
+Add turmeric powder and 1 tablespoon water.

 And now grind to a smooth paste in a blender.